pgbackrest/pgbackrest/doc/BLOG.md

 ```

 The block incremental backup feature is best demonstrated with a larger dataset.
 In particular, we would prefer to have at least one
 file that is near the maximum segment size of 1GB.
-This can be accomplished with `pgbench`:
+This can be accomplished by creating data with `pgbench`:
 ```
 $ /usr/lib/postgresql/12/bin/pgbench -i -s 65
 ```

 ## File Bundling

-File bundling stores files more efficiently in the repository by combining smaller files together.
+File bundling stores data in the repository more efficiently by combining smaller files together.
 This results in fewer files overall in the backup which improves the speed of all repository operations, especially on object stores like S3, Azure, and GCS.
 There may also be cost savings on repositories that have a cost per operation since there will be fewer lists, deletes, etc.

 To demonstrate this we'll make a backup on repo1, which does not have bundling enabled:
 ```